piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Presentation with Q&A
 Often the least taxing — but still incredibly valuable — way to engage mentors is to have them present in front of the class of startups in a lecture format, followed by substantial time for questions after the presentation.

+#### Potential staff misconceptions about mentor presentations
+In our experience, we've found that there are a few misconceptions some communities have about mentors presentations.
+So we wanted to dispel those immediately.

+##### 1) Mentors who want to speak are the mentors that should speak
+Despite rumors to the contrary, there will likely be a large contingent of your community that actually enjoys presenting in front of an audience.
+They enjoy the stage.
+And they enjoy public speaking.
+And as your program — or programming — becomes more prominent and recognized, these folks will seek out your program for speaking opportunities.

+Sometimes they're amazing speakers.
+Sometimes they're not.
+There is value in each of those outcomes.

+Amazing speakers really help the startups.
+Not so amazing speakers can provide great conversation points for the startups and staff.

+But don't think you have to take all comers.
+Like so many things that happen in the chaotic environment of the accelerator, you have to determine if the timing is right.
+For the content.
+For the personality.
+And for the startups.

+Because wasting a good speaker at the wrong time is just as bad as having an off topic speaker at the right time.

+##### 2) Mentors who don't want to speak shouldn't speak
+While shouldn't you take all comers, the converse is also true.
+Sometimes, you have to seek out the mentor who doesn't want to present in front of the class.
+Because they have valuable insight.
+Or interesting stories.
+Or the startups simply need to have a little boost.

+Act accordingly.

+While it may take more cajoling and prepping, it is critically important that you always find the right speakers.
+Not just the speakers to which you have immediate access.
+And not just the folks who want to speak.

+You're here to help your founders.
+And your mentors want to help founders.
+Sometimes that's awkward and uncomfortable.

+##### 3) Mentors need to be experts
+Another misconception is the idea that mentors need to be expert in their field.

+We believe that anyone and everyone has the potential to be a mentor.
+Likewise, anyone and everyone has the potential to speak as a mentor.
+And to provide valuable insights to your founders.

+Your challenge as a staff member is to figure out how to apply those mentors.

+Expertise is not a prerequisite.
+Insights, willingness to share, and relatable stories are.
+So find the people who can talk honestly about their experiences and share relevant feedback.
+Whether they are considered "experts" or not.

+CAVEAT: Most of your speakers will be either founders or experts.
+But your entire mentor pool can have a ton of variety and levels of expertise — or lack thereof.

+##### 4) Speaking is more important than listening
+Sometimes, being a good speaker isn't what startups need.
+They need someone who listens.

+We find that some of our best mentor speakers are those who spend less time presenting and more time chatting — or just listening.
+So make sure to find folks who are comfortable with that dynamic.

+You're much better off to have a so-so presentation with a lively Q&A session than to have a polished oratory followed by crickets.

+Startups are in your program to explore opportunities, question assumptions, and get their hands dirty.
+They are seeking opportunities to learn about practical applications and unique insights.
+Not to revel in theory.
+So make sure founders have speakers who draw that conversation out.

+##### 5) You need a formal setting for presentations
+We've pretty much covered this in the space design.
+But to hit it one more time…

+We talk to a lot of folks who dodge the whole speaker thing with, "Well, we don't have anywhere to do it."

+Bullshit.

+PIE's mentors had, arguably, one of the most thankless presentation platforms ever.
+A cavernous concrete room.
+With huge columns.
+And a scattered litany of desks.

+Tough room, as the comedians say.
+We made due.

+And I would argue that the very nature of the raw space lent itself to more candid discussions.
+That by forcing founders to pull back from their desks and wheel their chairs away from obstructions caused them to be more engaged.
+That even those founders who remained intently typing away throughout the presentation gained something.
+Because they were immersed in the moment.

+The best stage is the stage you have.
+Make due.

 #### For the mentor